pgerber/find-md-raid/README.md

 ## Caveats

 * You'll likely get false positives.
-The magic number is assumed to be aligned at 512-bit boundaries which help to reduce the number of false positive but you'll still encounter them.
+The magic number is assumed to be aligned at 512-bit boundaries which helps to reduce the number of false positives but you'll still encounter them.
-* In case of version 1.x metadata the minor version number isn't available.
+* In case of version 1.x metadata, the minor version number isn't available.
 This because the minor version isn't stored in the metadata but rather depends on the location of the metadata.
 * Metadata of version 0.x uses native-endian while 1.x metadata uses little-endian.
 By default big-endian support is only enabled on big-endian platforms.
 Use the `big_endian` feature gate to force enable it (`cargo build --features big_endian`).